PDF Template Editor

 #### Organize

 Right-click a page to open the context menu.
-Here you can move pages up/down or manage the layering (Bring to Front / Send to Back).
+Here you can move pages up or down, or manage the layering (Bring to Front / Send to Back).

 {% endstep %}